ericflo/irlmoji/README.md

 TODO
 ====
-* Parse Emoji upload
-* Lock down ports
+* Parse actual emoji unicode code points after picture upload instead of making users type in the english version
-* Make sure you don't have to tap on the emoji image itself but can tap on the whole row (iOS specifically.)
+* Make sure you don't have to tap on the emoji image itself but can tap on the whole row after picture upload (iOS specifically)
-* Offer to tweet
+* Offer to tweet out after posting a new IRLMoji